 The following maps show the consecutive days with less than one-quarter or one-tenth inch of rain at each of the 116 Oklahoma Mesonet stations.
-A substantial number of stations have not observed significant rainfall since October.
+Some stations in the southwest have not observed significant rainfall since October.
 The large values in the west underscore the recent westward expansion of severe drought conditions from eastern Oklahoma.